netesf13d/jedha-projects/README.md

 ### Walmart Sales

-Predict weekly sales of Walmart stores.
+An application of supervised machine larning to the prediction of weekly sales of Walmart stores.

 ### The North Face e-commerce